ihh/bracery/README.md

 bracery -C http://localhost:8000/ -e '#origin#'
 ~~~~

-To get a list of available options (there aren't many)
+To get a list of available options

 ~~~~
 bracery --help